 Burning can also be a sign of infection along with the discharge.

 All of those symptoms would certainly be something to bring to your doctor’s attention.
-Infections of your vagina can put you into preterm labor, and need to be treated.
+Infections of your vagina can put you into preterm labor and need to be treated.

 Soapbox moment: I am seeing a lot of women with serious sexually transmitted infections treating them as unimportant and not getting prompt treatment (or taking the medication, or not having their partner take the medicine).
 This is VERY concerning as providers.

 Your health is up to you, and you need to follow your doctor’s instructions!
+I also have a whole post on orange discharge during pregnancy.

 If you’re looking for more info about pregnancy from about your third trimester through your first months post-baby — I recommend this class.
 Thousands of mammas have adored it and I think you’ll find it so helpful too!